 Even engineers who work on similar technologies may use different terms or acronyms to explain the same concepts.

 Lots of engineers imagine they are explaining to a child.
-This can be useful, but in 2022 it may be better to imagine you are explaining to the oldest person you know as they have spent most of their life without technology.
+This can be useful, but it may be better to imagine you are explaining to the oldest person you know as they have spent most of their life without technology.

 What else can you do?
 Here are ten ways you can increase your chances of being understood, the next time you need to explain a complex technical situation, challenge or task.